NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 We introduce containers, objects, and get them upload, download and make public an image.

-We also, if time permits, get them to work through connecting cyberduck to the object store using intersects training material.
+We also, if time permits, get them to work through connecting CyberDuck to the object store using Intersects training material.
 Which needs fixing...

 -- *Slide* --